FAC8/fac9-gitbook/week4/stop_go_continue.md

 ### STOP
 - Readme presentations being so long + in depth (TeachME day!)
-- Testing core functionality (don't test the obvious)
+- Stop testing core functionality (don't test the obvious like HTTP module)
 - Having no microwave
-- lollipopping individuals
+- lollipopping individuals (puts people on the spot)
 - putting knives on drying rack
-- carefully targeted speakers
+- carefully targeted speakers (Make sure speaker is aware of the level of knowledge of the group)

 ###GO